 What is CoQ10?

-Coenzyme Q10, or CoQ10, is a fat-soluble antioxidant in all human cells, with the highest concentration in the mitochondria.
+Coenzyme Q10, or CoQ10, is a fat-soluble antioxidant found in all human cells, with the highest concentration in the mitochondria.

 There are two forms of CoQ10 in your body: ubiquinone and ubiquinol.
+Ubiquinone is converted to its active form, ubiquinol, which your body then readily absorbs and uses.

 Summary: CoQ10 is a compound with many important functions in your body.
 Various factors can deplete CoQ10 levels, so supplements may be necessary.